Archive for November, 2010

 Google is placing less “link value” or passing less page rank on to links found within your website’s main navigation menu, footer links, and sidebar links and giving more weight to contextual links found within the content of your web pages.

 What does this mean to your legal website?

 If you use legal content/blog post or articles to promote your web business, generate more backlinks and boost your law firm website traffic, now is the time to step it up and create MORE content.
 Why?
 Because Google is telling you to do so!

 Want Free Advice concerning legal content writing for SEO?
 Speak to an expert not a sales representative by calling (769) 218-6099.
-Click this link for law firm website content writing services information.
+Visit LegalContentWriters.com for an experienced law firm website content writing service.

 Tuesday, November 16th, 2010

 You are likely wondering in what possible way it could benefit your law firm’s blog to be connected to Twitter-after all, how much good can a mere 140 characters possibly do?
 Well, let’s talk about how it works before getting into the why you care.
 After you sign up and create a user name on Twitter’s web site you can post short messages, called “tweets,” which appear both on the law firm website and on cell phones and other applications.
 Once you are a member, you can choose who you want to follow, whether it is someone you know, or merely someone who sounds interesting.
 Others can do the same to receive your messages, and if you prefer to be a bit less public you can control the visibility of your messages to only those people you approve.
 Okay, simple enough, now the “why” of connecting Twitter to your legal website’s blog pages.